 Don’t hesitate to get help

-Dr. Bolash encourages anyone with post-amputation sensations to discuss it with their physician immediately.
-No one will think the person is losing their sanity, he says.
+If you’re dealing with post-amputation sensations, it’s crucial to discuss it with your doctor immediately.
 Early treatment by an experienced pain management expert can reduce the chances that the problem will develop into something more severe in the future.